Uplift » Talking to Clients About Legal Funding

 Try to guide clients to companies with decent rates

 Even if they ask for a bit more documentation, a funder with good rates and low fees can be a godsend.
-If the case ends up taking longer than expected, or your client has an urgent need for funding at a later date, they’re more likely to be able to do so if their advance hasn’t ballooned.
+If the case ends up taking longer than expected, or your client has an urgent need for funding at a later date, they’re more likely to be able to secure additional funds if their advance hasn’t ballooned.

 Tell your clients to take their time and compare options